gridgentoo/GentooHadoop/README.md

 ### Spark (1.5.0, hadoop based version)
 ~~~
 emerge sys-cluster/apache-bin-spark
+/etc/init.d/spark-master start
+/etc/init.d/spark-worker start # to be done on each cluster node

 ~~~
 Verifications:
+* Check cluster status on http://<master>:7077/, you should see all workers there
-* Login as `mapred` and copy a text file for instance `README.md`
+* Login as `spark` and copy a text file for instance `README.md`
 * Run the following commands in PythonSpark (`pyspark`) and check results
 ~~~
 textFile = sc.textFile("README.md")
 textFile.count()
 ~~~
+* Run a spark job (to be completed)

 ### Cassandra (2.2.1 latest)
 Note: cassandra has no dependency with Hadoop Common package and can be installed separately.
-The ebuild creates the user `cassandra:cassandra`, install the binaries in `/opt/cassandra` and use `/data/cassandra` so store DB files.

 To install cassandra in cluster mode just add the keyword `seed` in `/etc/hosts` for the seed(s) The sandbox option will reduce the memory settings to minimum (256MB)